Maryland Craft Beer

 Classic Craft Beer

 In Baltimore, explore the Guinness Open Gate Brewery & Barrel House, the first Guinness brewery to open in the USA since 1954 and featuring unique Guinness creations only available on site.
 Right around the corner in Halethorpe and not far from the Baltimore/Washington International Thurgood Marshall Airport you’ll find Heavy Seas Brewery with its nautically named beers.
-And don’t miss the legendary Flying Dog Brewery in Frederick, part of the famous first wave of American craft brewers.
-Some smaller spots not to be missed include Eastern Shore Brewing in St. Michaels, Ocean City’s The Brewer’s Art or Union Craft Brewing.
+Union Craft Brewing is another Baltimore favorite.